slamice/wri/Anne of Greene Gables and her Rise to Power/chapter15.md

-Chapterly 15, Drunk on Tea
+Chapterly 15, Imagine.
+Drunk on Tea.

 "What a splendid day!" said Anne, drawing a long heaving breath.
 "Isn't it good just to be alive on a day like this?
 I pity the unborn people for missing it.
 They may have good nonexistent days, of course, but this one, damn.
 I's all ours!
 It just gets splendider and splendider."